 If you decided that a score between -1 and -0.33 means the statement is negative, there you have it — this sentence will be labeled as negative by the system.

-Pros: Rule-based systems are easier to build, and they are often not so resource-heavy as machine learning algorithms.
+Pros: Building rule-based systems is easier than deploying ML techniques, and they are often not so resource-heavy as machine learning algorithms.
 They also give the researcher full control over the vocabulary and can therefore have better term coverage.

-Cons: Basic rule-based systems look at individual words or phrases and not how how they are used in a sequence.
+Cons: Basic rule-based systems look at individual words or phrases and not how they are used in a sequence.
 Adding new rules may help, but eventually, the whole system can get very complex.
-On top of that, the number of words in dictionaries is finite, which may be a problem for natural language processing in dynamic environments (I'm looking at you, social media).
-In other words, lexicon-based systems will often require continuous fine-tuning.
+On top of that, the number of words in dictionaries is finite, which may make problems for natural language processing in dynamic environments (I'm looking at you, social media).
+In other words, the lexicon-based technology will often require continuous fine-tuning.

 3. Hybrid approaches

-Pros: Hybrid approaches can have the perks of both rule-based and machine learning methods.
+Pros: Hybrid approaches can have the perks of both rule-based and machine learning methods, helping companies that use these kinds of sentiment analysis gain better marketing insights.
 They can have the perfomance benefits of lexicon-based techniques most of the time, but surpass them in accuracy to account for statements whose sentiment can't be easily identified with a rule-based approach.

 Cons: Naturally, these systems take the most time and effort to build.